wrjodjana/obsidian-vault/computer-science/computer systems/authentication.md

 ### Key Exchange

-**Diffie-Helman key exchange:** method of causing two or more parties to agree on a single shared random integer without anyone else listening in being able to know
+**Diffie-Helman key exchange:** method of causing two or more parties to agree on a single shared random integer without anyone else listening in being able to know what number they agreed upon.